Kelly0604/BIOSTAT_FINAL/README.md

 - Train the data and split them into training, testing and validation set

 Phase 4: Evaluating Model
 - The model will be evaluated based on their accuracy and AUC.
-- Refine the model to improve predictive accuracy using feedback loops and cross-validation techniques.
+The best model will be used to develop our user interface function.

 Phase 5: Develop user interface
 - Allow user to predict their own chance of being diagnosed of heart disease using our model.